LamaAlmelaifi/security-project/README.md

   Expected Results:

-  -Vulnerable: The session cookie is visible to JavaScript and may be transmitted over unencrypted HTTP.
+  - Vulnerable: The session cookie is visible to JavaScript and may be transmitted over unencrypted HTTP.

-  -Secure: The session cookie is marked as HttpOnly and Secure, and it will only be transmitted over HTTPS, making it secure against interception and XSS attacks.
+  - Secure: The session cookie is marked as HttpOnly and Secure, and it will only be transmitted over HTTPS, making it secure against interception and XSS attacks.

 ---